-- overall lack of provision for disabled access from parking areas to lagoon and park facilities (ie. picnic shelters/ public amenities); - no designated disabled parking spaces in car parking areas; - existing earth batters/ surface drainage in car parking areas prevent wheelchair access to lagoon and facilities (too steep); - only one table next to lagoon is suitable for wheelchair access need more tables with signage (identifying disabled access); - no disabled access to toilets (currently stepped access to toilets with no ramps) and need for unisex disabled toilet; and need for connecting concrete pathways, including a new pathway along the edge of the lagoon.
+- overall lack of provision for disabled access from parking areas to lagoon and park facilities (ie. picnic shelters/ public amenities); - no designated disabled parking spaces in car parking areas; - existing earth batters/ surface drainage in car parking areas prevent wheelchair access to lagoon and facilities (too steep); - only one table next to lagoon is suitable for wheelchair access need more tables with signage (identifying disabled access); and - need for connecting concrete pathways, including a new pathway along the edge of the lagoon.

 It is important to find a balance in terms of desirable change in this unique lagoon setting - to protect and manage intrinsic natural qualities or to follow a path of incremental change.
-The northern lagoon area adjoining Smith Park has recently undergone significant changes with stabilisation and reclamation (ie. new battered sandstone wall) re-shaping the foreshore to the lagoon.
+The northern lagoon area adjoining Smith Park has recently undergone significant changes with stabilisation and reclamation (ie. new battered sandstone wall) reshaping the foreshore to the lagoon.
 The addition of a concrete pathway along the edge or set-back from the edge would significantly change the visual character of the lagoon and intensify the level of development in the park.

 Currently, the car parking areas have an unsealed gravel surface and during periods of rain become very "chopped up" and eroded.
 Water tends to pond in local depressions and scour sections of the car park (particularly the northern area).
 Existing parking areas provide for approximately 80-90 vehicles.
-The Richmond Rotary Club installed the vehicular log barriers approximately 10 years ago.
+The Richmond Rotary Club installed the vehicular log barriers approximately 15 years ago.
 The current status of the car parking areas remains low-key with no sealed surfaces and no kerb and guttering.
 These are typical of many parks in the Hawkesbury LGA.
 Community consultation identified a need for grading and formalisation of angle parking on both sides of Francis Street and re-surfacing with a bitumen seal.
 Line-marking would also optimise parking spaces.
 An open grass cell paving system is likely to fail under the high levels of visitor usage.
 Any future improvements need to consider the potential impact of encouraging more visitors and greater traffic volumes in the park as well as the environmental issues such as increased run-off and pollutants into the lagoon.
 It is possible to address the environmental issues using a suitable bio-filtration system.
 Direct piping of car park surface run-off to the lagoon would not be acceptable.